VinFast: Export plans

 In April 2019, VinFast reported that the Lux SA2.0 and Sedan Lux A2.0 were the first two models introduced to Russia at the end of 2018.
 According to Auto.Vesti, the models are expected to be sold throughout Russia by the end of 2020.
 Vuong mentioned that electric vehicles will be sold in the country after 2021.

-It was announced in December 2019 that VinFast plans to market electric vehicles to the United States by 2021.

-In December 2020, VinFast has reportedly mentioned that the company plans to sell its vehicles in Australia with no date mentioned.
+In December 2019, it was announced that VinFast had plans to market electric vehicles to the United States by 2021.
+Exactly one year later, the company did not mention dates when reporting that it intended to sell its vehicles in Australia.

-On 22 January 2021, VinFast unveiled three finalized designs of their electric SUV models VF31, VF32, VF33 intended for US, Canada, Germany, France and the Netherlands export markets.
-Of which, VF32 and VF33 are available in both gasoline and electric engined versions.
-These vehicles are stated to meet with the NHTSA, Euro NCAP and ASEAN NCAP 5 star-ratings as well as featuring self-driving capabilities thanks to a suite of electronic driver-assist features.
+On 22 January 2021, VinFast unveiled three finalized designs of their electric SUV models VF31, VF32, VF33 intended for the US, Canada, Germany, France and the Netherlands export markets, of which, VF32 and VF33 are available in both gasoline and electric engine versions.
+These vehicles are stated to meet the NHTSA, Euro NCAP and ASEAN NCAP 5 star-ratings and feature self-driving capabilities thanks to a suite of electronic driver-assist features.

 In July 2021, VinFast appointed Michael Lohscheller, who previously worked as an executive of Volkswagen America and as CEO of Opel, to lead its overseas operations.
-The VF31 was later rebranded as VF e34 and would become available in Europe in November 2021.
+The VF31 was later rebranded as VF e34 and became available in Europe in November.

-Vinfast announced plans to open two VinFast showrooms in California with one showroom in Santa Monica on 24 May 2022.

 On 16 November 2022, the first VinFast showroom opened in Toronto at the Yorkdale Shopping Centre.
+In the same year, the company had chosen Santa Monica as one of two locations to promote its vehicles in California.

+VinFast plans to expand in seven more markets in Asia, including Indonesia, where the company aims to start deliveries from 2024.
+In January 2024, VinFast announced plans to enter the Philippine market.
+Three dealerships were opened in the country and the electric SUVs VF3, VF5 and VF7 were launched in September and October 2024, respectively.

+In the media

+In August 2023, and in tandem with their NASDAQ listing, VinFast launched an ad campaign for their VF 8 and US debut featuring Joey Lawrence, reviving his catchphrase, "Whoa!", from the hit TV series Blossom on NBC that amassed a million views on YouTube in under a week, produced by production company Anaheim Studios.

+Four million views and four months later, VinFast released a second installment of the Whoa commercial, in which Joey Lawrence reprised his starring role, in December of the same year.